How do you start a landscaping company in 2027?

 - Real Green (WorkWave) — chemical-application-focused; strong for fertilization + weed-control specialty.

-- SingleOps — tree-care + landscape combined.
+- SingleOps — tree-care + market combined.

 - Yardbook (free-tier) — free option for sub-3-crew startups.